 Off: Camera remains stationary at current position or in the case of player aircraft, remains with the aircraft.
+Note that camera will always automatically switch to player aircraft and "Off" mode keeps camera on plane rather than following dropped payload.

-(2) Tactical Map
+(2) Tactical Map [M KEY]